twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/10-api-patterns-partial-updates.md

   * The concept of passing only the fields that have actually changed shifts the burden of detecting which fields have changed onto the client developers' shoulders:
       * Not only does the complexity of implementing the comparison algorithm remain unchanged but we also run the risk of having several independent realizations.
       * The capability of the client to calculate these diffs doesn't relieve the server developers of the duty to do the same as client developers might make mistakes or overlook certain aspects.
-  * Finally, the naïve approach of organizing collaborative editing by allowing conflicting operations to be carried out if they don't touch the same fields works only if the changes are transitive.
-In our case, they are not: the result of simultaneously removing the first element in the list and editing the second one depends on the execution order.
+  * Finally, the naïve approach of organizing collaborative editing by allowing conflicting operations to be carried out if they don't touch the same fields works only if the changes are not order-dependent.
+In our case, they are: the result of simultaneously removing the first element in the list and editing the second one depends on the execution order.
       * Often, developers try to reduce the outgoing traffic volume as well by returning an empty server response for modifying operations.
 Therefore, two clients editing the same entity do not see the changes made by each other until they explicitly refresh the state, which further increases the chance of yielding highly unexpected results.

 The solution could be enhanced by introducing explicit control sequences instead of relying on “magical” values and adding meta settings for the operation (such as a field name filter as it's implemented in gRPC over Protobuf[ref Protocol Buffers.
 Field Masks in Update Operations](https://protobuf.dev/reference/protobuf/google.protobuf/#field-masks-updates)).
 Here's an example: